I S K O

 1. Introduction to the Three Kingdom System

 This article introduces a → classification system of celestial objects developed by the author.
-In contrast to biology, physics and chemistry, and despite a long and distinguished history of classifying specific objects such as stars and galaxies, astronomy lacks a comprehensive classification system for what has become a veritable celestial zoo.
+In contrast to biology, physics and chemistry, and despite a long and distinguished history of classifying specific objects such as stars and galaxies, astronomy lacks a comprehensive classification system for what has become a veritable celestial zoo [A].
 What would such a system look like, and based on what principles?
 Here we present a system devised for pedagogic use over the last several decades (Figure 1), but that will also be useful for scientific purposes.
 This so-called Three Kingdom System begins with the three kingdoms of planets, stars and galaxies, stipulates six families for each kingdom, and distinguishes 82 distinct classes of astronomical objects.
 Like biology, it is hierarchical, extending from kingdom to family to class, with the possible extension to further categories lower in the hierarchy such as type and subtype.
 As in biological classification it occasionally adds an intermediate subfamily level wherever useful.
 With the benefit of hindsight, and with utility in mind, the system incorporates some classes as they have historically been defined, and adds others as they might be defined in a more coherent and consistent system.

 In constructing such a system one immediately runs into the problem of how to define the categories of kingdom, family and class.
 The three kingdoms adopted here (planets, stars, galaxies) are the three canonical divisions adopted in astronomy textbooks for almost a century, since it became clear that galaxies were indeed a separate realm from our Milky Way Galaxy, as determined by the American astronomer Edwin Hubble in the early 1920s.
 For each kingdom six astronomical families are delineated, based on the object’s origin (proto-), location (circum- and inter-), subsidiary status (sub-) and tendency to form systems (systems), in addition to the “central” family (planet, star or galaxy) with respect to which the other families are defined.
 These considerations give rise to astronomy’s 18 families, and the symmetry of the six families of each kingdom reflects their physical basis in gravity’s action in all three kingdoms.